 The downside is that silicone’s production process is not the most environmentally friendly.
 It involves the processes of burning hydrocarbon from petroleum which can contribute to polluting the air with fumes.

 From the production of both items, plastic comes from crude oil, which is extracted from the earth.
 Producers convert this into plastic by altering its carbon compounds.
 Crude oil is a non-renewable resource and a limited natural element.
 On the other hand, we acquire silicone from silicon.
 People extract silicon from silica, an abundant element.
-While silicone is also not naturally renewable because it contains hydrocarbon, non-renewable energy, silicon comes from a plentiful resource.
+While silicone is also not naturally renewable because it contains hydrocarbon, and non-renewable energy, silicon comes from a plentiful resource.

 Studies show that silicone, especially food-grade silicone, is non-toxic.
 Health Canada states that there are no known health hazards associated with silicone cookware.
 They further claim that silicone doesn’t react with food or beverage.
 On the other hand, plastics contain hormone-disrupting chemicals like BPS and BPA.
 There are no traces of these chemicals in silicone products.
 This gives silicone a landslide victory over plastic.
 Finally, silicone products are also more durable compared to plastic items.
 Compared to plastics, high-quality silicone will last several years.
-Low-grade silicone or those with low-quality are not as durable.
+Low-grade silicone or those with low quality are not as durable.

 People are increasingly using and advocating for silicone as an alternative to plastic.
 They are leaning towards silicone because it is toxic-free, durable and generally has a lifecycle that’s more eco-friendly.
 Although silicone is not biodegradable, it is recyclable.
 Always remember to reuse products as long as they can last before even tossing them for recycling.